lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 - **Vault type flexibility**: New staking strategies, validator configurations, or even non-staking collateral types can be added by deploying new vault implementations and registering them with VaultHub.
 - **Oracle extensibility**: The Merkle root approach in the AccountingOracle allows adding new data fields for future vault types without changing the core oracle infrastructure.
-- **Minimal coordination**: Adding a new vault type requires only deploying the vault contract and configuring it in the registry—no changes to Lido Core, stETH token, or existing integrations.
+- **Minimal coordination**: Adding a new vault type requires only deploying the vault contract and configuring it in the registry — likely no changes to Lido Core, stETH token, or existing integrations.
 - **Future-proof**: The design accommodates potential future developments like distributed validators, new consensus mechanisms, or cross-chain staking without architectural changes.

 ### Minimal Lido Core surface area